tesla-cu/website/content/authors/scott_wieland/_index.md

 ---
 # Display name
-title: Jason Christopher
+title: Scott Wieland

 # Username (this should match the folder name)
 authors:
-- jason_christopher
+- scott_wieland

 # Is this the primary user of the site?
 superuser: false